Budapest-Quantum-Computing-Group/piquasso/README.md

 sudo apt install python3-venv
 ```

-Additionally, this project uses `tox` to manage virtualenvs, install it with
+Additionally, this project uses `tox` to manage virtualenvs, install it with:
 ```
 pip install tox
 ```